pmpsilva/cv/index.md

 ## Hello World!

-I'm a relaxed person, looking for learn more, and available to do my best contribute to a good team environment.
+I'm a relaxed person, looking to learn more, and available to do my best to contribute to a good team environment.

 [Linkedin](https://www.linkedin.com/in/pmpsilva/) | [pmpsilva2@gmail.com](mailto:pmpsilva2@gmail.com) | [GitHub](https://github.com/pmpsilva) | [PDF Version](/images/PedroSilva.pdf)